 Be sure to follow the directions well for how to handle the cookies once they come out of the oven.
 They are far easier to cut when they’re warm.
 Then, after they cool, you’ll have crispy, delicate, delicious, pretty-close-to-perfect shortbread!

-- 1 & 1/2 ounces unsalted or lightly salted macadamia nuts, chopped
+1 & 1/2 ounces (42g) unsalted or lightly salted macadamia nuts, chopped

-- 12 tablespoons cold unsalted butter, cut into tablespoon-size pieces
+12 tablespoons (170g) cold unsalted butter, cut into tablespoon-size pieces

-- 3/4 cup unsalted or lightly salted macadamia nuts, finely chopped
+3/4 cup (111g) unsalted or lightly salted macadamia nuts, finely chopped

-Preheat oven to 325°.
-Line a 9″x 13″x 2″ baking pan with foil, leaving a couple of inches hanging over each short side.
-Butter foil.
+- Preheat oven to 325°F. Line a 9″x 13″x 2″ baking pan with parchment paper or foil, leaving a couple of inches hanging over each short side.
+Butter the lining.

-Combine 1/2 cup sugar and 1 & 1/2 ounces macadamias in food processor.
+- Combine 1/2 cup sugar and 1 & 1/2 ounces macadamias in food processor.
 Pulse until finely ground.
-Add flour and baking powder.
+Add the flour and baking powder.
 Pulse until mixed.
-Add butter and pulse until mixture is combined and powdery.
+Add the butter and pulse until the mixture is combined and powdery.

-Press dough firmly into bottom of prepared pan.
+- Press the dough firmly into the bottom of the prepared pan.
 Sprinkle the top of the dough with water.
-Sprinkle finely chopped macadamias and 1/3 cup sugar on top of dough.
-Press firmly into dough.
+Sprinkle the finely chopped macadamias and 1/3 cup sugar on top of dough.
+Press firmly into the dough.

-Bake for 30-35 minutes, or until cookies are golden and firm.
+- Bake for 30-35 minutes, or until the cookies are golden and firm.

-While cookies are still warm, use the overhanging foil to remove the cookies from the pan onto a cutting board.
+- While the cookies are still warm, use the overhanging lining to remove the cookies from the pan onto a cutting board.
 Cut into squares, using a sharp knife.

-Let cookies cool completely.
+- Let the cookies cool completely.
 They should become crisp as they cool.
-If they aren’t crisp after cooling, place them back in the pan and bake for 10-15 minutes at 300°.
+If they aren’t crisp after cooling, place them back in the pan and bake for 10-15 minutes at 300°F.